jdereg/json-io/user-guide-writeOptions.md

 >- [ ] Adds a class to be considered "non-referenceable."

 ---
-## Application Scoped Options (full lifecycle of JVM)
+## Application Scoped Options (Full Lifecycle of JVM)

-These particular options can be set at 'application-scope' to ensure all `WriteOptions` instances are automatically created with them, so you don't have to configure these options for each `WriteOptions` instance individually.
-Where it is written "JVM Lifecycle," that means from start-up of your application or service to shut down.
-None of the 'permanent' APIs modify any files on disk, just static memory - affecting all new instances of `WriteOptions` for a start-up/shut down cycle.
+`json-io` allows the configuration of application-scoped options, which are settings that persist for the entire lifecycle of the JVM.
+These settings ensure that all instances of `WriteOptions` are automatically configured with the specified options from the startup of your application or service until its shutdown.

+### Understanding Application Scoped Options:
+- **Scope**: These options are set at the application level and affect every `WriteOptions` instance created during the JVM's lifecycle.
+This eliminates the need to repeatedly configure these settings for each instance.
+- **Persistence**: The settings are maintained in static memory throughout the JVM session, meaning they do not modify any files on disk but are retained across all operations during the session.
+- **Lifecycle**: The term "JVM Lifecycle" refers to the period from when the application starts up to when it shuts down.
+All changes to the application-scoped options during this period will affect any new instances of `WriteOptions` created.

+### Benefits:
+- **Consistency**: Ensures a consistent configuration across all serialization operations without manual reconfiguration for each instance.
+- **Efficiency**: Reduces the overhead of repeatedly setting options for each new `WriteOptions` instance, simplifying code and reducing the potential for configuration errors.
+- **Control**: Provides centralized control over the serialization settings, which is especially useful in large applications where `WriteOptions` are frequently used.

+Application-scoped options provide a powerful mechanism to manage serialization settings globally, enhancing uniformity and reducing the complexity of managing individual WriteOptions instances throughout an application's runtime.

 ### addPermanentAlias
 Call this method to add a permanent (JVM lifetime) alias of a class to a shorter, name.
 All `WriteOptions`